Top Dog Choice

 3. "He marks everywhere"

 Lifting the leg typically appears between 6 and 12 months.
 This is sexual maturation, not rebellion.
-In unwanted indoor areas, manage the environment and reward outdoor urination.
+In unwanted areas: manage the environment and reward outdoor urination.
 Neutering does not always eliminate the behavior, especially if it has been practiced for months.

 4. "She has suddenly become destructive"

 Increased drive to explore + frustration + uncanalized energy = chewing furniture, breaking things.
-Solution: more exercise, environmental enrichment, toy rotation, mental work.
+Solution: more exercise, environmental enrichment, toy rotation, short intense play sessions.

-5. "He has gotten scared of things that did not bother him before"
+5. "He is scared of things that never bothered him before"

 Adolescent fear period (typically 6 and 12 months).
 An intense experience during this phase can leave a lasting mark.
 Do not expose to extreme stimuli.
 Do not scold for showing fear.